 Securities-fraud cases.
 Lead counsel representing clients against securities-fraud claims brought by, among others, private parties, the Securities & Exchange Commission, and the U.S. Department of Justice.
 Prosecuted civil claims on behalf of brokers, and defended broker-dealers, in FINRA arbitrations.

 Lead counsel representing an independent three-member Special Committee of the Fiesta Bowl Board of Directors that was headed by a former Chief Justice of the Arizona Supreme Court.
 The Special Committee was formed to investigate allegations that the Fiesta Bowl had reimbursed employees for campaign contributions, that a prior investigation had covered-up criminal conduct, and that the Fiesta Bowl had made numerous other improper expenditures.
 Our five-month investigation included 87 interviews of 52 individuals and the review of 55 gigabytes of electronic data and more than 10,000 additional hard copy documents.
 Our investigation culminated in a 276-page Final Report with 1,562 footnotes and thousands of additional pages of supporting schedules and spreadsheets.
-The report is publicly available here.
 The Final Report was covered by dozens of media outlets and has received widespread praise, including:

 - The Arizona Republic’s Editorial Board stated: “The Fiesta Bowl executive committee should never lose sight of what appears to have saved their event’s bacon, at least for now: the unflaggingly candid 276-page report released by the Fiesta Bowl itself, which exposed all those ugly warts.”
 Other reporting from The Arizona Republic referred to the report as “comprehensive.”